 27 January 2019

 From old quarries to one of the largest reed beds in the country, there’s loads of flora and fauna to see at the best Lancashire nature reserves when you’re staying at one of our Lancashire holiday parks.
 Here are some of the best places to enjoy a walk in the great outdoors and maybe spot some of the local wildlife.

 One of the area’s best-known reserves, Brockholes is found on a 250-acre site on an old quarry which overlooks the nearby River Ribble.

 Its standout feature is the floating Visitor Village, the first of its kind in the UK.
 It houses a restaurant, two shops and an activity room and brings you as close to nature as possible.

 There are various habitats across the reserve.
 Including woods and lakes which have all been designed to attract various wildlife.
 It’s also completely child-friendly, with an adventure playground on site too!

-Down the road in Blackpool, the Marton Mere reserve is comprised of 160 acres of grassland, scrub, reed bed and open water.
-It is mainly known for its population of over 260 species of bird.
+Down the road in Blackpool, the Marton Mere reserve comprises 160 acres of grassland, scrub, reed bed and open water.
+It is known for its population of over 260 species of bird.
 Including long-eared owls, cettis warblers, reed buntings and little grebes.

 Situated in Silverdale, near Carnforth, Leighton Moss is home to the biggest reed bed in the North West.
 You can spot a wide range of wildlife such as otters, bearded tits, marsh harriers, egrets and even red deer.

 There’s a number of different trails throughout the reserve, or you can also climb the Sky Tower for great views across the whole site.

 Made up of a series of ponds, Longton Brickcroft used to be a brickworks.
 It is located right in the middle of a residential area, yet it feels a million miles away.

 It’s one of the most diverse habitats in the region (including a swamp area).
 With a changing population of birds, and it has received a prestigious Green Flag Award each year since 1997.